Chart Color Schemes

 Infrastructure

-Little Bay has very high levels of nearby infrastructure activity, ranking in the top 10% nationally
+Little Bay has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified seven projects likely impacting the area.
-Key projects include Jennifer St, Little Bay; 27 Jennifer Street, Little Bay; Little Bay Beach Emergency Access Path; and Meriton Little Bay Development.
-The following list details those most relevant.
+AreaSearch has identified seven projects likely impacting the area.
+Key projects are Jennifer St, Little Bay; 27 Jennifer Street, Little Bay; Little Bay Beach Emergency Access Path; and Meriton Little Bay Development.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.